SilkRose/Ponium/design_docs/librepony_design_document.md

-# Ponium
+# LibrePony

-Ponium is a text adventure game written in TypeScript, about living in Ponyville.
+LibrePony is a text adventure game written in TypeScript, about living in Ponyville.

 Here are some general notes:
 - each character has there own folder, and in that folder contains ts files for everything related to them.